Greece's systematic pushback practice confirmed by European Court of Human Rights

 Greece – Pushbacks – ECtHR

-In December 2021, the European Court of Human Rights communicated eight cases from a total of 47 applicants, filed against Greece between January and December 2021.
-ECCHR and its partners PRO ASYL and Refugee Support Aegean have submitted a third party intervention to the European Court of Human Rights in July 2022 in all eight cases regarding Greece’s systematic human rights violations at its borders.
+These were two of a number of cases from a total of 47 applicants filed against Greece between January and December 2021.
+ECCHR and its partners PRO ASYL and Refugee Support Aegean submitted a third party intervention (TPI) to the European Court of Human Rights in July 2022 addressing the lack of accountability in Greece for human rights violations in the context of pushbacks.
+A further factsheet assesses over twenty years of Greece's concealed state policy of pushbacks.

 Case

-Amongst the eight cases are applicants from Turkey, Iraq, Iran, Tunisia, Palestine, Lebanon, Syria, Central African Republic, Cameroon, Congo, and Afghanistan.
-The groups include an unaccompanied minor from Afghanistan pushed back into the sea from the island of Samos and a Syrian family with small children pushed back after being held incommunicado in the Soufli police and border guard station.
+Amongst the group of cases against Greece still pending at the European Court of Human Rights are applicants from Turkey, Iraq, Iran, Tunisia, Palestine, Lebanon, Syria, Central African Republic, Cameroon, Congo, and Afghanistan.
 The applicants explain that their expulsions, ill-treatment and detention violated article 2 (right to life), article 3 (prohibition of torture and inhuman or degrading treatment), article 5 (right to liberty and security), article 8 (respect for private and family life), and article 13 (right to an effective remedy) of the ECHR.

 The TPI examines how systemic obstacles to Greek law-enforcers’ accountability for ill-treatment and endangering life specifically impact victims of pushback operations.
 It analyses how the secret and informal nature of the operations, coupled with the fact that victims and witnesses are (undocumented) non-citizens results in no chances for an effective investigation.
 The TPI highlights the reluctance of Greek authorities, including investigators, prosecutors and courts, to shed light on these secret border operations and how it contributes to persistent impunity and allows pushback practices to continue.
 As a result, victims of pushbacks from Greece do not have access to effective domestic remedies for claims under article 2 and 3 ECHR.